ShanThatos/portfolio/public/blogs/c2bf-p1/index.md

 - Input/Output (in, out)
 - Stack push/pop (push, pop)

 Whatever operations you might need in a high-level language, you can build them out of these 12 basic 1-2 argument instructions.
 Subtraction is just a negation and addition.
 Multiplication is repeated addition and conditions.
 If statements and loops are just conditional jumps.
-Eventually, for performance reasons, I ended up with 28 instructions D: <!-- TODO LINK INSTRUCTIONS SPEC -->
+Eventually, for performance reasons, I ended up with 32 instructions D: [instructions spec](https://github.com/ShanThatos/compile-pythonic-to-bf/blob/main/spec/bfasm.json)

 #### Memory Layout
 Managing dynamically sized stack memory in BF at first sounds like a nightmare.
 Fortunately, BF has been around for a while and this problem is somewhat solved.